ntrappe/cse110-w21-group33/admin/meetings/01-29-21-brainstorm-mentor.md

 | 01/29/2021 | 5-6pm PST | Mentor            | Zoom    |

+### Agenda
+- introduce our brainstorm meetings and ideas to our mentor, Chad
+- receive feedbacks on our ideas and on future assignment and developmental process

 ### Key Points
+- Chad says that we should include more about user-focus things, such as the user story.
+We should distingish the difference in user stories with different group of users.
+We should also consider the user's need, then design the application and UI
+- Make sure that our major decisions are motivated from user's perspective
-- introduce our brainstorm meetings and ideas to our mentor, Chad
+- Set up Miro, or similar things, to present our brainstorm ideas
-- take advices on our ideas and on future assignment and developmental process
+- Overall, Chad was happy about our progress so far

 ### Attendance
 - [ ] Michael Donaldson